PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 ### Direct Interaction - Essence of Roleplaying

+> Beim Probespielen ging des öfteren ein Raunen durch die Redaktion.
+Der Grund: Sämtliche Handlungsmöglichkeiten stehen Dir schon in der ersten Alphaversion von Gothic offen, die Umgebung scheint auf alle Handlungen vorbereitet zu sein und reagiert logisch.
+(PC Action, 10.08.1998)

 *You claim that you have made the game "easy" to use reducing the amount of statistics, menus etc, but keeping the role-playing elements intact.
 How will hard-core role-playing fans react to this?*

 **Tom:** I call myself a hard-core role-playing fan, especially for Pen&Paper-RPGs.; But the reason why I like this kind of gaming so much is not because I can't live without statistics and menus and stuff like that.
 I just love to play, to slip into another character, to forget the world around me, to have the brain full of new impressions and images, to interact with my friends and comrades in fantastic surroundings and pass through dangerous situations.
 That's what I call role-playing!
 All these points mentioned are possible by stepping into the world of GOTHIC.
 If you define hard-core role-playing fan like I did above - no problems at all can be expected.
 If not - I hope these guys will like it, too. (gagames.com 20.06.1998)

 *Will you be using non-interactive "movies" anywhere in the game?*

 **Tom Putzki:** Absolutely no renderings.
 If you want to watch a movie, go to the cinema!
 **Michael Hoge:** Yes, that's damn right.
 Every cutscene (made with the game-engine) in GOTHIC will be integrated in the game so that you can interact with the characters at any time.
 (IGN, 11.06.1998)

 *Will there be a lot of interaction with the world and objects around you, ie. breaking down doors, shattering windows, chopping down a tree, etc.?*

 **Michael Hoge:** Yes, you can.
 For example, hide in barrels, carry or push heavy objects, break doors - we don't have glass in our world, so you can't shatter windows, but anyway the main fun in GOTHIC is to interact with people rather than with stuff...
 (13.07.1999, ga-rpg.com)

 ### Key Elements

-Please describe to us the exact elements of RPG in Gothic. (gagames.com 20.06.1998)
+*Please describe to us the exact elements of RPG in Gothic.*

 **Mike:**:
 [First key element:] Unlike traditional RPGs, character improvement in GOTHIC is no longer displayed by numbers.
 Everything you learn during the course of the game is visualized via animations and graphical effects.
 Nevertheless, you'll have a multitude of possibilities to enhance your skills. [...]
 The main difference is that we <span class="demonic">visualize EVERYTHING</span>.
 If you find a new weapon or armor, it will be displayed on your character.
 If you gain a level, there is no boring number increased by one, but you will gain more respect from other characters and you will gain secret knowledge of the gang you're in. [...]
 There will be up to 30 skills and 30 spells to learn.
 We have got two completely different kinds of magic: The conventional magic and the psionic powers.
 Both have completely different spells.

-The second key element is the <span class="demonic">Non-Player-Character behaviour</soan>.
+The second key element is the <span class="demonic">Non-Player-Character behaviour</span>.
 Every character has an attitude towards you and every other character in the game.
 In addition, every being in GOTHIC will have special likings and certain fears that can be used against them.
 Imagine: You are searching through the abandoned mines to find some forgotten weapon of use.
 Suddenly, a rogue appears out of the shadows and attacks you.
 From what you can tell from his huge sword and strong armor, he is a much better fighter than you are.
 You throw your torch to the ground, while drawing your blade and engage him.
 A friendly mage hears the combat noise and moves up.
 He recognizes you (two days ago, you did him a favor).
 He recognizes the rogue (He belongs to the guys who keep stealing his potions) and decides to help you.
 The rogue is engulfed by flames and they all lived happily ever after...
 If someone else showed up, you might not have been so lucky...

 The third key element is the <span class="demonic">choice of the class</span>, you might become mage, thief, rogue, fighter, mercenary, templar, novice and may later even advance to the highest gangs in the prison.
 Some of them are hard to find or even secret, so I won't tell anymore. (gagames.com 20.06.1998)